Courses

 What Are the Best Chrome Privacy Extensions?

-When we were looking for the right Google Chrome extensions to add to the list, our main focus was keeping user data private.
+The best Chrome privacy extensions should focus on keeping user data private without getting in the way of your browsing.
 The list is a combination of virtual private networks, ad blockers, tracker blockers and other similar browser extensions that make sure your data doesn’t fall into the wrong hands.

 Virtual private networks keep your IP address private, making sure nobody can track your browsing activity — not even your internet service provider (ISP).